Nuclear suppression from coherent $J/\psi$ photoproduction at the Large Hadron Collider

 Figure~\ref{fig:Sigma_pb208_2020} demonstrates how well the calculation of the cross section of coherent $J/\psi$ photoproduction in Pb-Pb UPCs using Eq.~(\ref{eq:sigma_AA}) with the nuclear suppression factor of $S_{Pb}(x)$ describes the available Run 1 (upper panel) and Run 2 (lower panel) LHC data.
-It shows $d\sigma_{AA \to J/\psi AA}(\sqrt{s_{NN}},y)/dy$ as a function for $|y|$, where the solid lines and the shaded band correspond to $S_{Pb}(x)$ and its uncertainty from the lower panel of Fig.~\ref{fig:Fit_final}.
+It shows $d\sigma_{AA \to J/\psi AA}(\sqrt{s_{NN}},y)/dy$ as a function of $|y|$, where the solid lines and the shaded band correspond to the fit for $S_{Pb}(x)$ and its uncertainty presented in Fig.~\ref{fig:Fit_final}.
 One can see from the figure that within the experimental and fit uncertainties, one obtains a good description of the data.
-An examination of the lower panel of Fig.~\ref{fig:Sigma_pb208_2020} demonstrates that the Run 2 ALICE data points lie systematically higher than the LHCb points.
-It results in a significantly higher value of $\chi^2$ of the fit in the lower panel of Fig.~\ref{fig:Fit_final} than that in the upper panel of Fig.~\ref{fig:Fit_final}.
+An examination of the lower panel of Fig.~\ref{fig:Sigma_pb208_2020} demonstrates that the Run 2 ALICE data points lie systematically higher than the LHCb points (see the discussion above).

 In addition to the UPC data in Table~\ref{table:data}, $S_{Pb}(x)$ at large $x$ can be further constrained using the Fermilab data on coherent $J/\psi$ photoproduction by a photon beam with the average energy of 120 GeV on fixed nuclear targets of beryllium (Be), iron (Fe), and lead (Pb)~\cite{Sokoloff:1986bu}, where the corresponding average value of $x$ is $\langle x \rangle =0.042$.
 The measured yields are normalized to the incoherent cross section on Be and their nuclear mass number $A$ dependence is fitted to the power law $A^{\alpha}$ with $\alpha=1.40 \pm 0.06 \pm 0.04$.
 It is close to the expectation of the impulse approximation: a $\chi^2$ fit to the $A$ dependence given by Eq.~(\ref{eq:IA}) gives $\sigma_{\gamma A \to J/\psi A}^{\rm IA} \propto A^{1.44}$.
 This indicates that nuclear corrections at these values of $W_{\gamma p}$ and $x$ are small.